 When we gather on Sundays in Advent, the light is ritually brought into the darkened worship space.
 There will be room for silence.
 Much of our praying will be sung during the prayers of the people and at the table.
 And the liturgical color blue symbolizes the color of the night just before dawn.
 The four weeks of Advent are a small transition between darkness and light and the color blue has become an emblem of hope and a visual reminder of our collective prayer, “Come Lord Jesus.”

 For twelve days Christians celebrate the wonder and mystery of the Word made flesh, the appearance of God among us in the birth of Jesus.
 Special liturgies occur on Christmas Eve and Christmas Day.
-In addition, we have two Sundays to celebrate, Christmas as well as the Day of Epiphany.
 The days of Christmas are filled with a kind of joyful exuberance.
 It is a time to feast and make merry for the good news is that God’s saving grace is near and made tangible in Jesus, God with us.

 Christmas Eve Worship

 Join us on Christmas Eve for festive worship …